Tableland Loop – via Gordons Pyramid and Balloon hut

 We stopped for a chat with the hut occupants before heading off towards Mount Arthur.
-Just above the hut is a turning which takes you down to Flora hut into the valley.
+Just above the hut is a turning that takes you down to Flora hut into the valley.
 We continued to the left and up to the open tops.
 At once you are struck with incredible views across the Tasman to the bay, and turning the next corner you join the ridge that takes you up to Mount Arthur.

 The path was very easy to follow on this beautiful, clear Winter day.
 It was pretty cold though, and we were glad for our heavy jumpers, hat and gloves.
-The incredible rock landscapes are what make the Kahurangi so beautiful, and even though I had walked this track before, I still found myself stopping to admire the rock slabs, sink holes and views over the mountains.
+The incredible rock landscapes are what make the Kahurangi so beautiful, and even though I had walked this track before, I still found myself stopping to admire the rock slabs, sinkholes and views over the mountains.

 At 12.25 pm forty minutes after leaving the hut, we arrived at the turn-off to Gordon’s Pyramid.
 From here, Gordons Pyramid was 4Kms and Salisbury Lodge/hut 7Kms.
-The marked track took us down into horseshoe basin, and was in good shape and really easy to follow.
+The marked track took us down into horseshoe basin and was in good shape and really easy to follow.
 We got some incredible views of the route to Mount Arthur, and of the mountain.

 The drop down into Horseshoe basin was about 100m in elevation, with a gradual climb back out to the first little peak.
-Down in the basin the jumble of rock formations, caves and holes is even more spectacular close-up.
+Down in the basin, the jumble of rock formations, caves and holes is even more spectacular close-up.

 Gordons Pyramid Route

-The trail from horseshoe basin up to Gordons Pyramid is a climb of around 450m over 2Kms or so.
+The trail from Horseshoe basin up to Gordons Pyramid is a climb of around 450m over 2Kms or so.
 It was an absolutely glorious walk.
-For much of it we were sheltered from the prevailing wind and peeled off our layers.
+For much of it, we were sheltered from the prevailing wind and peeled off our layers.
 We took our time and admired the views.

 Much of the route was easy enough, with just one short section of rock that required a bit of a scramble.
-Of course there was plenty of speargrass to make things interesting at this point!
+Of course, there was plenty of speargrass to make things interesting at this point!

 We reached the top of Gordons Pyramid (1489m and 7.2Kms from Mount Arthur hut) at 1.45 pm.
 It had taken two hours and ten minutes from Mount Arthur hut and an hour and twenty minutes from the turn-off on the Mount Arthur route.